tillt/CleanID3/README.md

 # CleanID3

 Parses ID3V2 tags from the supplied file, removes occurrences of forbidden words from text frames, removes URL frames, updates the file if needed.
+If existing metadata does not cover basics like for example "Title" or "Artist", that data gets gathered from filename and -path and stored as ID3V2 tags.

 ## Background